 How to Grow Celery Plants

 Celery is a vegetable that is popular with the health conscious.
-It is almost
+Celery stalks

-absent of calories, yet contains important vitamins and minerals.
-Despite
+are almost absent of calories, yet contains important vitamins and minerals.

-their very mild flavor, people much on them all day long.
-While some people
+Despite their very mild flavor, people much on them all day long.
+While some

-complain that it has little taste.
-Fresh garden grown celery usually has
+people complain that it has little taste.
+Fresh garden grown celery usually

-a stronger taste.
-And, the mild taste is what makes celery stalks such a
+has a stronger taste.
+And, the mild taste is what makes celery stalks such

 It also adds a little crunch to recipes.